Now Open in Kyle and Lubbock, Texas!

 Car Accident Fractures: Treatment for Broken Bones

-At Pro-Care, our team of specialists and experts offer world-class medical care for broken bones and fractures from a car accident.
+At ProCare, our team of specialists and experts offer world-class medical care for broken bones and fractures from a car accident.
+Whether it’s a hairline fracture or a broken leg, we’re here to help you recover better, faster.

 A car accident fracture is more commonly known as a broken bone.
 In fact, broken bones are some of the most common of all car accident injuries.
 When you get into a car accident, your body undergoes a lot of pressure and stress.
 The force of impact might even cause you to jolt and jostle around, putting your limbs at greater risk for injury.
 Whether or not you were wearing a seat belt at the time of the accident can also play a role in the injuries you sustain and their severity.
 A car accident doctor can evaluate you for any car accident injuries, including broken bones, and provide you with the necessary treatment options.